microuser/HTML4PHP/README.md

 ##SSH Keys for git
 #https://help.github.com/articles/generating-an-ssh-key/
 ssh-keygen -t rsa -b 4096 -C "macro_user@outlook.com" -f ~/.ssh/id_rsa_github
+#Option 1)look at the last lines, it should give you your fingerprint

-#print the public portion of the key you just generated
+#Option 2)print the public portion of the key you just generated
+ #If you already have a key you like, you can just give github your public key
  cat id_rsa_github.pub

-#Copy this to you github authorized keys.
+#Copy above to you github ssh-keys.